pixlbreaker/CSC290-Attach-4/README.md

 ### Directory Structure
 Our code is structured with the `main.py`, `README.md`, and `LICENSE.txt` at the root directory and the rest of the source code and assests can be found in the respective folders.

+- `src`: Holds all the python modules to make the game
+- `assets`: Holds all the

 ### Code Structure

 The code that resides in the `src` folder is broken up into the following files.